Low Calorie Brownies with Almond Flour

 - 1 tbsp vanilla extract

-- dark chocolate baking chips use your heart to measure 🙂
+- 1/2 cup dark chocolate baking chips, use your heart to measure 🙂

 Instructions

-- preheat the oven to 350 degrees F and line an 8x8 pan with parchment paper
+- Preheat the oven to 350 degrees F and line an 8×8 pan with parchment paper

-- add the pumpkin puree, monk fruit sweetener and vanilla extract to a large mixing bowl
+- Add the pumpkin puree, maple syrup, egg and vanilla extract to a large mixing bowl

-- once fully combined, add in the gluten free flour, almond flour, unsweetened cacao powder, baking soda and baking powder. mix until combined
+- Once fully combined, add in the almond flour, unsweetened cacao powder, baking soda and baking powder.
+Mix until combined

 finally a low cal brownie recipe that still moist and tasty. thanks for this easy dessert